 BAS Rates: Basic Allowance for Subsistence

-BAS is one of the regular pays a service member will receive.
+BAS is one of the benefits a service member may receive on active duty.
 Unlike BAH rates (Basic Allowance for Housing) or their basic pay, there can be a few restrictions on when you will receive BAS.
 Here is what you need to know about BAS.

 What is BAS?

 BAS stands for Basic Allowance for Subsistence.
-This pay is meant to offset the costs for a service member’s meals.
-It is important to remember that BAS is not meant to offset the costs of the entire family.
+This pay is meant to offset the costs for an individual service member’s meals.
+It is essential to remember that BAS is not intended to cover the meal expenses for a family.

 Who receives BAS?

-As of January 1, 2002, all enlisted members of the military will receive full BAS but pay for their meals.
-Even meals that the government provides.
-This means that if you deploy or go to training, your BAS can be prorated, taking out the cost of meals that the military provides for you.
+All enlisted members of the military will receive full BAS but pay for their meals at the dining facility.
+This means that if you deploy or attend training, your BAS can be prorated, deducting the cost of meals provided by the military.

 Often what happens is that a service member and their family get used to that BAS each month, they deploy, and then the military paycheck is down from what they think it should be.
 If you don’t know how BAS works, it can be easy to freak out over this.